-During this course, a combination of lectures and self-study will be used to introduce these biomolecular technologies and their clinical application.
-Through the use of examples from literature and ongoing research within the LUMC it will be demonstrated how these methods provide new insights in clinical and biological research; this will be further supplemented by practical demonstrations at the Center for Proteomics and Metabolomics (CPM) within the LUMC.
+During this course, a combination of lectures, work groups and self-study will be used to introduce these biomolecular technologies and their clinical application.
+Through the use of examples from literature and ongoing research within the LUMC it will be demonstrated how these methods provide new insights in clinical and biomedical research; this will be further supplemented by practical demonstrations at the Center for Proteomics and Metabolomics (CPM) within the LUMC..

 Subsequently, the students will have the opportunity to perform their own small research project under the supervision of a CPM tutor.
 This will encompass the whole experimental process: starting from setting up a research question and choice of experimental set-up to data collection, data analysis and presentation.